What is Muenster Cheese?

 Muenster Cheese Pronunciation

 Muenster is pronounced either like “munster” (with a short u like bun) or “moonster” (with a short oo like book).
-Young children may think it’s cool to call it “monster”…and with its orange rind it’s a nice addition to a Halloween platter.
+Young children may think it’s cool to call it “monster cheese,”…and with its orange rind it’s a nice addition to a Halloween platter.

 Muenster Cheese Uses

 The smooth, mellow taste of Muenster is extremely versatile and adaptable to many dishes, so naturally, there’s no shortage of recipes using Muenster cheese.
 Slice it for hot or cold sandwiches—it goes with any cold cuts—or cut it in cubes for a cheese tray.

 Because it melts so wonderfully, with the perfect elasticity, Muenster is one of the finest additions to grilled cheese recipes.
 And those same characteristics—along with its food-friendly flavor that complements a wide variety of toppings—make it one of the best cheeses for cheeseburgers.

 So, what foods does Muenster cheese go with?
 We’ll highlight a few favorites.